pulumi/docs/content/docs/pulumi-cloud/admin/self-hosted/deployment-options/ecs-hosted.md

   * At least 2 isolated subnets available.
     * An "isolated" subnet means it can only route traffic within the subnet.
 So there is no NAT gateway.
 * Route53 hosted zone.
-* ACM Certiciate that covers FQDNs of the following form, where `{subdomain}` is optional:
+* ACM Certificate that covers FQDNs of the following form, where `{subdomain}` is optional:
   * `{subdomain}.{zoneDomainName}`
   * `api.{subdomain}.{zoneDomainName}`
   * `app.{subdomain}.{zoneDomainName}`